vezzolter/DSA/DataStructures/Array/DynamicArray/DynamicArray.md

 # &#x1F4BB; Implementation
-The implemented console application demonstrates the functionality of the dynamic array, allowing users to perform various operations and interactions with it.
-The program provides a clear view of changes made during usage, displaying the state of the data at different stages to illustrate its behavior and characteristics.
+The implemented console application demonstrates the basic functionality of the dynamic array by performing various operations and interactions with it.
+The program provides a clear view of changes made during usage, displaying the state of the data at different stages to illustrate its simplified behavior and characteristics.
 <p align="center"><img src="./Images/Demonstration.png"/></p>